The Jewish Heritage of Curaçao: How the Jewish Community Left Its Mark

 The Jewish community on Curaçao grew more and more and so did their wealth.
 To this day, many well-established stores in the city (and outside) are of Jewish descendants.
 At the beginning of the 19th century, the Jews started branching out into other industries.
 The families Jesurun, Naar and Maduro, released their own silver penny and started with the production and circulation of their own paper currency.
 The Jewish firm Maduro & Sons was also responsible for the demolition of the city walls of Willemstad.
 In exchange, they received part of the land that would be exposed after the demolishment.
 That area was called De Ruyterkade and Prinsenstraat and part of that area is nowadays called Madurostraat.
 They were also successful in the shipping industry.
 S.E.L Maduro & Sons, a very well-known Jewish company, was responsible for building the first oil tanker that traveled from Maracaibo (Venezuela) to Curaçao.

-One of the notable influences of the Spanish/Portuguese-Jewish community in Curaçao, is in the local language.
+One of the notable influence of the Spanish/Portuguese-Jewish community in Curaçao, is in the local language.
 Commonly, the local language Papiamentu is considered either an Afro-Portuguese creole or Spanish-based creole.
 In the language, you will find many Spanish and Portuguese words.
 Even the name island name, Curaçao, is possibly a derivative of the Portuguese word coração, meaning heart.

 The Senior family